In latest clash over Wuhan lab, Fauci tells Sen. Rand Paul: ‘You do not know what you’re talking about’

 “You are implying that what we did was responsible for the deaths of individuals,” he said.
 “I totally resent that.
 And if anybody’s lying here, senator, it is you.”

-Fauci has been the target of right-wing opprobrium since the earliest days of the pandemic, with conservatives calling for his ouster and for a criminal investigation into his conduct.
-Earlier this month, Florida Gov. Ron DeSantis’s campaign printed shirts and koozies reading “Don’t Fauci My Florida.”
-But for more than a year, Paul has fashioned himself as the Senate’s chief Fauci skeptic, and his attacks have grown more and more personal.
+Fauci has been the target of right-wing opprobrium since the earliest days of the pandemic, with conservatives calling for him to be fired and also seeking a criminal investigation of his conduct.
+Earlier this month, Florida Gov. Ron DeSantis’s political campaign printed shirts and beverage-can insulators reading “Don’t Fauci My Florida.”
+But for more than a year, Paul has fashioned himself as the Senate’s chief Fauci skeptic, and his attacks have grown more personal.

-In a March hearing, Paul pressed Fauci on recommendations that people who have been vaccinated or have contracted the virus should wear masks.
+In a hearing in March, Paul pressed Fauci on recommendations that people who have been vaccinated or have contracted the virus should wear masks.

 “You’ve had the vaccine, and you’re wearing two masks,” Paul said.
 “Is that just theater?”